Search

 Part 2: Soap Swirling Techniques

-Soap swirling techniques will allow you to take your cold process soap making skills to the next level.
-Learn 10 techniques to create 10 different soap designs; the results are so beautiful it is like making soap art!
+Soap swirling techniques will allow you to take your cold process soap making skills to the next level and create beautiful designs that are a work of art.
+Learn 10 techniques to create 10 different soap designs.
 For a look at the designs you will learn to create, head over to our blog Cold Process Soap Designs: 10 Soap Swirl Techniques to Try.

 Module 5: Starting Advanced Soap Making